realA10001986/Dash-Gauges/README.md

 #### Music Player settings

+##### &#9654; Music folder

+Selects the current music folder, can be 0 through 9.
+This can also be set/changed through a TCD keypad via BTTFN.

 ##### &#9654; Shuffle at startup

 When checked, songs are shuffled when the device is booted.
 When unchecked, songs will be played in order.